 Charlotte Mecklenburg Library Foundation and WFAE are pleased to celebrate the release of Tommy Tomlinson's inspirational memoir The Elephant in the Room: One Fat Man's Quest to Get Smaller in a Growing America.
 Tommy will speak and take questions about his experience and his writing.

-We’ll begin the evening with wine and light bites, and Park Road Books will be onsite with books for sale before and after the program.
+Park Road Books will be onsite with books for sale before and after the program.
 This event is free, but seating is limited so an RSVP is required.

 This event is presented in partnership with